Bradenton, Florida: Culture

+Bradenton is home to the Washington Park neighborhood, a historically African American Community where Lincoln Academy was located.

 Bradenton is home to the Village of the Arts, a renovated neighborhood immediately south of downtown where special zoning laws allow residents to live and work in their homes.
-Many of these once dilapidated houses have been converted into studios, galleries, small restaurants and other small businesses.
-The Village of the Arts promotes its 'First Fridays' activities celebrating the seasons and different holidays.
+Many of these once dilapidated houses have been converted into studios, galleries, small restaurants, and other small businesses.
+The Village of the Arts promotes its 'First Fridays' activities, celebrating the seasons and different holidays.
 The Village of the Arts remains the largest arts district on the Gulf Coast.

 The Manatee Players, who reside at the Manatee Performing Arts Center, have a three-year record of first-place wins within the Florida Theatre Conference and the Southeastern Theatre Conference competitions.
 In addition, the theatre currently holds the first place title from the American Association of Community Theatre competition.

-Located on the Manatee River in downtown Bradenton is the South Florida Museum, Bishop Planetarium and Parker Manatee Aquarium.
-This one-stop museum-planetarium-aquarium offers a glimpse of Florida history, a star and multimedia show, and ongoing lecture and film series.
+The Bishop Museum of Science and Nature, a museum-planetarium-aquarium located in downtown Bradenton, offers a glimpse of Florida history, a star and multimedia show, and an ongoing lecture and film series.
 The Parker Manatee Aquarium was the permanent home to Manatee County's most famous resident and official mascot, Snooty, the manatee.
 Born at the Miami Aquarium and Tackle Company on July 21, 1948, Snooty was one of the first recorded captive manatee births.
 He was the oldest manatee in captivity, and likely the oldest manatee in the world.
 On July 23, 2017, two days after his 69th birthday, Snooty died as the result of drowning.

 ArtCenter Manatee is the center for art and art education in Manatee County.
 The nearly 10000 sqft building in downtown Bradenton features three galleries, five classrooms, an Artists' Market gift shop and an art library featuring over 3,000 art volumes.

 The nonprofit organization Realize Bradenton works with the above-listed cultural partners to promote Downtown Bradenton as a destination for the arts.
-It also produces events in the downtown area with a focus on arts and culture like the annual Bradenton Blues Festival, ArtSlam public art festival as well as several smaller public art and music events throughout the year.
+It also produces events in the downtown area with a focus on arts and culture.

 Additionally, the town is the subject of the We the Kings song "This Is Our Town"; they, as well as the band Have Gun, Will Travel originate from Bradenton.

 Sports

-Bradenton is the spring training home of Major League Baseball's Pittsburgh Pirates who play their home games at downtown's LECOM Park.
-During the regular baseball season, the stadium is home to the minor league Bradenton Marauders who play in the Florida State League in Class A-Advanced.